datopian/ckan-cloud-operator/docs/VALUES-FILE-REFERENCE.md

 - `useCloudStorage` - use a cloud storage bucket for storing CKAN files
 - `ckanPrimaryColor` - set the newly created ckan theme to be based on this color (hex based RGB, e.g. `#123456`)
+- `cronjobs` - list of CronJob entries to be created on the cluster

 ### Internal